 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
-This must also include a summary of the types of complaints the landlord has refused to accept. c. any findings of non-compliance with this Code by the Ombudsman. d. the service improvements made as a result of the learning from complaints. e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
-Yes Annual complaints performance paper completed and submitted to FCH board.
+This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
+Yes ADD LINK FOLLOWING BOARD COMMENTS Annual complaints performance paper completed and submitted to FCH board.
 All relevant documentation added to FCH website.
-8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
-Yes Annual complaints performance paper completed and submitted to FCH board.
+8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to Yes ADD LINK FOLLOWING BOARD COMMENTS Annual complaints performance paper completed and submitted to FCH board.
 All relevant documentation added to FCH website.

+complaints.
 The governing body's response to the report must be published alongside this.
 8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
-Yes Re-structure currently in progress May 2025 Self-assessments published on FCH website.
+Yes ADD LINK FOLLOWING BOARD COMMENTS Self-assessments published on FCH website.
 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
 N/A 8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
 N/A